sulaimvn/COMShield/README.md

 ## Overview
 ### Description
-**COMShield** tool for Windows compares the registry values of a specific key between HKEY_USERS (HKU) and HKEY_LOCAL_MACHINE (HKLM) in the CLSID registry.
-It detects any differences between the two and alerts the user if any discrepancies are found.
+**COMShield** is a tool for Windows that compares the registry values of a specific key between HKEY_USERS (HKU) and HKEY_LOCAL_MACHINE (HKLM) in the CLSID registry.
+It detects any differences between the two which alerts the user if any discrepancies are found.

 ## Features
 ### Current features: